yahyagit/CucumberExtentReporter/Readme.md

 If not, download the jar from [here](http://search.maven.org/remotecontent?filepath=com/vimalselvam/cucumber-extentsreport/1.1.0/cucumber-extentsreport-1.1.0.jar).

 ## Release Notes
+### v1.1.1
+- User now can add test runner log from anywhere.
+The output will be displayed under the Log tab in the report.
+Refer the example.

 ### v1.1.0
 - User now can add system information to the report.
 - User now can load the extent report config xml to customize the report.